-Defense: After the colloquium, the student must arrange for and defend the dissertation.
+Final Exam: After the colloquium, the student must arrange the final exam to defend the dissertation.
 Please see the section on Final exam for further details.

 Signing: Once you pass the Final Exam, have made any corrections required by the Committee, and have prepared the final copies, you must obtain signatures of all members of your Committee and the Department Head.
 These signatures must be affixed to the thesis form that you obtain from the Department Office.
 You must also arrange with Lana Holben to have a format check by the Graduate College.
-This may take a few days if the format checker is very busy (e.g., with theses and dissertations ahead of yours).
 Upon approval by the Graduate College, you must deposit your dissertation with the Graduate College.
 When you have deposited your dissertation, you have officially completed all requirements for the Ph.D. degree.
 Congratulations!